House approves $1.2 trillion package of spending bills before shutdown deadline, Senate up next

 Lawmakers could still miss the midnight deadline for funding the government as action in the Senate could take time.
 But the practical impact in the near term would be minimal.
 With most federal workers off duty over the weekend and many government services funded through earlier legislation, a shutdown would mostly pass without incident unless matters dragged into Monday.

+Still, the package was clearly unpopular with most Republicans, who viewed it as containing too few of their policy priorities and as spending too much.

-“The bottom line is that this is a complete and utter surrender,” said Rep. Eric Burlison, R-Mo., who called himself “a hell no on this bill.”
+“The bottom line is that this is a complete and utter surrender,” said Rep. Eric Burlison, R-Mo.

 The opponents particularly took issue with fellow Republicans voting for the bill and the actions of House GOP leadership.
 Rep. Andy Ogles, R-Tenn., went so far as to say “it’s clear that the Democrats own the speaker’s gavel.”

-“We told the people we were going to have a smaller government, and we told the people we were going to secure the border,” said Rep. Warren Davidson, R-Ohio.
-“It’s a sad day.”

-It’s taken lawmakers six months into the current fiscal year to get near the finish line, the process slowed by conservatives who pushed for more policy mandates and steeper spending cuts than a Democratic-led Senate or White House would consider.
+It’s taken lawmakers six months into the current fiscal year to get near the finish line on government funding, the process slowed by conservatives who pushed for more policy mandates and steeper spending cuts than a Democratic-led Senate or White House would consider.
 The impasse required several short-term, stopgap spending bills to keep agencies funded as negotiations continued.

-“It is ironic that the group that has made compromise the most difficult over the last year continues to oppose compromise,” said Rep. Steny Hoyer, D-Md., during floor debate on the bill.
-“Legislative action is about compromise.”
+Rep. Kay Granger, the Republican chair of the House Appropriations Committee, stepped down from that role after the vote.
+She said she would stay on the committee to provide advice and lead as a teacher for colleagues when needed.

+Democratic leaders sold the bill to members by emphasizing that they were able to hold the line against hundreds of policy mandates and deep spending cuts.

 When combining the two packages, discretionary spending for the budget year will come to about $1.66 trillion.
 That does not include programs such as Social Security and Medicare, or financing the country’s rising debt.